 Utilising Dedicated Tools

-Implementing dedicated tools, such as a social command center, can significantly streamline collaboration and communication within the team.
-A social command center offers:
+Implementing dedicated tools, such as a social command centre, can significantly streamline collaboration and communication within the team.
+A social command centre offers:

 Centralised Monitoring: Access to real-time social media feeds, enabling team members to monitor conversations from one platform.